 If both Local Streaming and Call Recording are enabled globally, and a CRE (Call Recording Equipment) is connected to the MBG server, the Call Recording option takes precedence.
 Local streaming would not take effect even if it is configured.

-- Licenses are required only on the downstream MBG servers, not on the upstream server. - Daisy chaining and standard mode of proxying for ICPs are mutually exclusive.
+NOTE: Daisy chaining and standard mode of proxying for ICPs are mutually exclusive.